ekspla/xoss_sync/README.md

 of YMODEM in part as followings.

 - The script expects a transport with MTU of 23, 128-byte data per block, and CRC16/ARC (not CRC16/XMODEM).
-I am not sure if the SoC(seems to be nRF52832)/software in the XOSS device supports larger MTU nor 1024-byte data in YMODEM(see, Notes 1).
+I am not sure if the SoC(seems to be nRF52832)/software in the XOSS device supports larger MTU or 1024-byte data in YMODEM(see, Notes 1).
 - Successive block numbers in YMODEM transport are not checked.

 ## Notes